Back to blog

 EU battery directive

-It's no secret electric vehicles are changing the world.
+There’s no arguing that electric vehicles are changing the world.

 Not only are they reducing our dependence on fossil fuels, but they're also making clean energy more accessible.